Azure/azure-sdk-for-net/sdk/entra/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents/README.md

 #### No token validation

-If you would like to _not_ authenticate the token while in local development, set the following application setting:
+If you would like to _not_ authenticate the token while in local development, set the following application settings in the [local.settings.json](https://learn.microsoft.com/azure/azure-functions/functions-develop-local#local-settings-file) file:

 * **AuthenticationEvents__BypassTokenValidation** - value of `true` will make the trigger not check for a validation of the token.